veertuinc/anka-docs/apple/Getting Started/accessing-your-vm.md

 round-trip min/avg/max/stddev = 10.163/10.267/10.316/0.055 ms
 ```

+{{< hint warning >}}
+You may see the anka run command hang when using, for example, `find`.
+Opening the VM viewer will show a user approval dialog box saying "`ankarund` would like access to X".
+Apple has locked down several locations from commands and enforces user interaction to approve.
+This is obviously a problem for automation, but, fortunately, there is a solution.
+You'll need to either avoid using commands that recursively look at the file system locations, or, place the files you wish to find under a "resource" folder under `/Users/anka`.
+Executing find inside of the folder will not trigger the approval dialog box.
+{{< /hint >}}

 #### Shell Configuration Files / Environment

 The [`anka run`]({{< relref "apple/command-line-reference.md#run" >}}) command doesn't source `.profile`, `.bash_profile`, or `.zshrc` by default.
 It will however source `.zprofile`.